-19.1007.4 Type IV Review Authority
+19.1007.4 Type IV Decision Authority

-- A. The review authority for Type IV applications shall be the City Council. - B. The review authority shall approve, approve with conditions, or deny an application subject to a Type IV review after the public hearing.
+- A. The review authority for Type IV applications shall be the City Council - B. For nonlegislative applications, the review authority shall approve, approve with conditions, or deny an application subject to Type IV review after the public hearing. - C. For legislative applications, the review authority may approve, approve with conditions, amend, deny, or take no action on an application subject to a Type IV review after the public hearing.

-19.1007.5 Type IV Decision
+19.1007.5 Type IV Recommendation and Decision

-- A. The Planning Commission shall serve as the recommendation authority for Type IV applications. - B. The Planning Commission shall conduct an initial evidentiary hearing and provide a recommendation to the City Council with sufficient time to allow the City Council to issue a final decision within 120 days from the date that the application was deemed complete. - C. The Planning Commission may recommend that the City Council approve or deny the application with or without changes.
-The Planning Commission shall provide a written justification for the recommendation. - D. The City shall provide notice of the hearing before the City Council consistent with the public notice requirements in Subsections 19.1007.3.D and E, except that a second notice per Subsection 19.1007.3.D.3 is not required. - E. At the conclusion of the first public hearing before City Council, the City Council shall take one of the following actions: - 1.
-Continue the matter to a date, time, and place certain. - 2.
-Approve the application, with or without changes.
-City staff, with review from the City Attorney, shall prepare written findings that demonstrate how the application meets all applicable approval criteria. - 3.
-Deny the application.
-City staff, with review from the City Attorney, shall prepare written findings that demonstrate how the application fails to meet any applicable approval criteria. - F. Written notice of decision shall be mailed to the following parties within 7 days of the date of the decision: - 1.
-The applicant and/or the applicant's authorized representative. - 2.
-The owner(s) of record of the subject property. - 3.
-Any group or individual who submitted written comments at or prior to any public hearing.
+- A. The following procedures apply to legislative applications evaluated through a Type IV review. - 1.
+The Planning Commission shall serve as the recommendation authority for Type IV applications. - 2.
+The Planning Commission shall conduct an initial evidentiary hearing and provide a recommendation to the City Council within 180 days from when the application was deemed complete. - 3.
+The Planning Commission may recommend that the City Council deny or adopt the ordinance with or without changes.
+The Planning Commission shall provide a written justification for the recommendation. - 4.
+The City shall provide notice of the hearing before the City Council consistent with the public notice requirements in Subsections 19.1007.3.A-B. - 5.
+At the conclusion of the first public hearing before City Council, the City Council shall take one of the following actions: - a.
+Continue the matter to a date, time, and location certain. - b.
+Remand the matter back to the recommendation authority for additional deliberation.